Helping Tufts Health Together (MassHealth) Members During the Coronavirus (COVID-19) Outbreak

 Do You Have a Child Under Age 2?
 Keep Up With Their Immunizations.

 During the COVID-19 pandemic, it’s still important for children to get their immunizations.
 Make sure you protect your kids from preventable diseases.
 Measles, mumps and whooping cough are some of the illnesses we can prevent through vaccines.
 They are serious risks for young children even now.
+Providers’ offices are taking steps to see kids in a safe and controlled way when they need an in-office visit.

 Call your child’s primary care provider.
 Make a plan to keep your child on schedule for their immunizations safely.
 Well visits and immunizations are covered at no cost to members.
 Members who get their immunizations by their second birthday may qualify for a $25 gift card reward!